 Required Coastal Spec Upgrades

-For deployments within 500m of the coastline, the single most impactful spec upgrade is wire diameter.
+For deployments within 500m of the coast, the single most cost-effective spec upgrade is wire diameter.
 Moving from the 3.0mm AS 4687-2022 minimum to 4.0mm wire does more than add structural mass — it fundamentally changes the galvanizing dynamics at every weld point.
 Thicker wire picks up a proportionally thicker zinc layer at intersections, directly closing the vulnerability gap at weld junctions that causes premature coastal failure.

 Recommended RFP Spec Overrides for Project Managers